awsdocs/aws-cloudformation-user-guide/doc_source/using-iam-template.md

 ## AWS CloudFormation actions<a name="using-iam-template-actions"></a>

-When you create a group or an IAM user in your AWS account, you can associate an IAM policy with that group or user, which specifies the permissions that you want to grant\.
+When you create a group or a user in your AWS account, you can associate an IAM policy with that group or user, which specifies the permissions that you want to grant\.
 For example, imagine you have a group of entry\-level developers\.
 You can create a `Junior application developers` group that includes all entry\-level developers\.
 Then, you associate a policy with that group that allows users to only view AWS CloudFormation stacks\.
 In this scenario, you might have a policy such as the following sample:

 **Example A sample policy that grants view stack permissions**